xquyvu/ez-expense/README.md

 ### Option 1: Direct Download (Recommended)

 1. Go to [Releases](https://github.com/xquyvu/ez-expense/releases)
-2. Download the latest `EZ-Expense-unsigned.dmg`
+2. Download the latest `ez-expense-macos.zip`
-3. Open the DMG and drag the app to Applications
-4. **Right-click** the app and select "Open" (bypasses security warning)
-5. Click "Open" in the dialog - you're done!
+3. Extract the ZIP file
+4. Fill in the content of the `.env.template` file, and rename it to `.env`

 ### Option 2: Homebrew (Power Users)